dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 <!-- TODO before converting to PDF, make sure this is on its own page -->

 # Design
+Firstly, csar receives some command-line arguments including a non-optional search query.
+These determine what tasks csar will execute.
-The application is initialized through a set of command-line arguments.
-The usage format is shown below:
+Its usage format is shown below:
 ```
 Usage: java -jar csar.jar [options] Search query
   Options: